General Description of Persian History.

 The Ghaznavid and early Seljuq Periods

 - Siasat Nama.
-The book has been written by Nizam ul Mulk, who was a minister of Alp Arsalan and Malik Shah.
+Nizam-ul-Mulk has written this book.
+He was a minister of Alp Arsalan and Malik Shah.
 It contain complete art of government and solution of political problems.

 - Qabus Nama.
 Baheeqi has explained the history of Ghaznavid era in this book.

 - Chahar Maqala.
 Nizami wrote Chahar Maqala means four discourses.

 - Kalila wa Dimna.
 Nasar Ullah has written this book.
 It contain the animal fables of Indian origin.

 Abu Moeen Hamid Uddin bin Khosrow al-Qubadiani or Nasir-e-Khosrow (born in 1004 in village Qubadiyon, Bactria, Khorasan and died in 1088 at Yamgan, Afghanistan) was another brilliant writer of classical Persian history, who wrote more than fifteen books.
 However, less than half of these books have survived and available now.
 One of his famous book is Safar Nama, which contains the history of journey towards Egypt.
 He was an Ismaili Shia sect scholar, traveler and philosopher.
 His poetry and prose are famous for purity of language and dazzling of technical skill.
 The poems of Nasir are lengthy odes.
 Nasir wrote poems on religious and ethical topics.